davidemms/OrthoFinder/README.md

 - `tar xzf MMseqs2-Linux-AVX2.tar.gz`
 - `sudo cp mmseqs2/bin/mmseqs /usr/local/bin`

-or alternaitvely if you don't have root privileges, isntead of the last step above, add the directory containing the directory to your PATH variable
+or alternatively if you don't have root privileges, instead of the last step above, add the directory containing the directory to your PATH variable
 - ``export PATH=$PATH:`pwd`/mmseqs2/bin/``

 #### Trees from MSA: `"-M msa"`
 The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to infer maximum likelihood trees from multiple sequence alignments (MSA).
 This is considerably more costly computationally but more accurate.
-By default MAFFT is used for the alignment and FastTree for the tree inference.
+By default, MAFFT is used for the alignment and FastTree for the tree inference.
 Both the executables should be in the system path.
 The option for this is, "-M msa".

 You can actually use **any** alignment or tree inference program you like the best!
-Be careful with the method you chose, OrthoFidner typically needs to infer about 10,000-20,000 gene trees.
+Be careful with the method you chose, OrthoFinder typically needs to infer about 10,000-20,000 gene trees.
 If you have many species or if the tree/alignment method isn't super-fast then this can take a very long time!
 MAFFT + FastTree provides a reasonable compromise.
 Orthofinder already knows how to call:
 - mafft
 - muscle
 - iqtree